DevAmirSaman/iran-national-id/README.md

 # Iran National ID
 A lightweight Python utility for generating and validating Iranian national IDs with correct control digits.
-Includes a Telegram bot: <a href="https://t.me/IranNational_ID_BOT">@IranNational_ID_BOT</a> for quick ID generation and validation without writing any code.

 ## Features
 - Generate valid national IDs (random or with custom city-code prefixes)
 - Validate existing national IDs for control-digit correctness
-- Telegram bot for instant use

 ## How the algorithm works
 The utility implements the official control-digit checksum used in Iranian national IDs.